-The Board has a written charter, the text of which is set forth in Schedule B hereto.
-The Corporation has also developed role descriptions for the Chairman, Lead Director (in the event that at any time the Chairman is not independent) and the President/Chief Executive Officer ("CEO") which are set forth in Schedule A. The Board has not developed written position descriptions for the Chair of each of the Corporation's three standing Committees.
+The Board has a written charter, the text of which is set forth in Schedule A hereto.
+The Corporation has also developed role descriptions for the Chairman, Lead Director and the President/Chief Executive Officer which are set forth in Schedule B. The Board has not developed written position descriptions for the Chair of each of the Corporation's three standing Committees.
 However, the Board has developed Charters for each of its Committees and the Chair of each Committee understands his/her responsibility for taking the lead role in ensuring that such Committee is operating effectively in accordance with its Charter.
 Specifically, the Chair of each Committee is responsible for preparing/approving the agenda for the meetings of his or her Committee, managing the affairs of the Committee, monitoring whether the Committee is receiving timely information of appropriate quality before, during and after Committee meetings and providing a link between the Committee and the Board.